You can use the following methods to determine the length of an array in Bash:

 done

-Exploiting the potential of the until loop is a very pragmatic as well as versatile approach toward the determination of the indexed array length in Bash.
-So, in the coming section, I will talk about this technique via script development.
+Exploiting the potential of the while loop is a very pragmatic as well as versatile approach toward the determination of the indexed array length in Bash.
+Let’s see this technique in action via a Bash script:

 #!/bin/bash